Frequently asked questions

 The members of the LRF represent leading public bodies (Category 1 and Category 2 responders).
-They make up the senior management group who are responsible for undertaking preparations for, and response to, major incidents and emergencies throughout the geographical area covered by the Devon and Cornwall Constabulary.
+They make up the Chief Officers Executive group who are responsible for undertaking preparations for, and response to, major incidents and emergencies throughout the geographical area covered by the Devon and Cornwall Constabulary.
 The forum meets on a regular basis and discusses the direction and polices relating to emergency planning.

 The LRF is not a separate legal personality, nor does it have powers to direct its members.
 It is not a statutory body, but it is a statutory process.
 Put simply, it is a means by which Category 1 and 2 responders such as police, fire, ambulance, local authority and the utilities can get together and co-operate in the duties conferred on them by the Civil Contingencies Act 2004.